abpframework/abp/docs/en/modules/text-template-management.md

-# Text Template Management Module
+# Text Template Management Module (Pro)

+> You must have an ABP Team or a higher license to use this module.

 This module is used to store and edit template contents for [the text templating system](https://docs.abp.io/en/abp/latest/Text-Templating) of the ABP.
 So, you may need to understand it to better understand the purpose of this module.